MarcoDesrouleaux/Azure-Virtual-Machines/README.md

 ### 3.1 Provide Basic Information for the Basics page
 ## Project details
-1. Select the appropriate 'Subscription.'
+1. Select the appropriate Subscription.
-2. Create or select an existing 'Resource Group.'
+2. Create or select an existing 'Resource Group.
+For this example: we will select "Azure-Lab-1".
 ## Instance details
 3. Enter a name for your virtual machine.
 For this example: We will name it "VM1".
 4. Choose a region closest to your location.
 For this example: We will select "(US) North Central US".